University-of-Aruba/papiamento-keyword-spotting/README.md

 ## 🪪 License and citation

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
-If you use this repository, accompanying dataset, or thesis, please cite it as follows:
+If you use this repository, accompanying dataset, or thesis, please cite it as follows.

+BibTeX:

 ```bibtex
 @thesis{rajnherc2025papiamento,